bytedeveloperr/openrails/README.md

 Networking
 - Public: port `2053` is published to the host.
-- Private: port `8060` is exposed to the Docker network for intra-service communication.
-Optionally, you can enable a private TLS listener with client cert verification (mTLS) via config.
+- Private: port `8060` is exposed to the Docker network for intra-service communication (same host, no TLS needed).

 Admin access
 - Shared secret: admin routes are protected by header `X-API-KEY: <token>`.
 - Default (dev): `change-me-in-dev`.
 - Override via env `BILLING_API_KEY` or config `admin.api_key`.
-- mTLS (optional): set `tls.private.enabled: true` and provide `tls.private.cert_file`, `tls.private.key_file`.
-To require client certs, also set `tls.private.client_ca_file` and `tls.private.require_client_cert: true`.

 JWT verification (Verifier Only)
 - Billing acts as a **JWT verifier**, not an issuer.
 It verifies tokens issued by doujins and/or hentai0.